wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 Content Warning: please click [here](/warnings).

-Choreographer, Text & Performer: Joseph Adamson · Dramaturg & Mentors: Isobelle Webb & Sophie Owen
+Choreographry, Text, Performer: Joseph Adamson<br>Dramaturg & Mentors: Isobelle Webb & Sophie Owen

 Joseph (he/him) is a queer-identifying, early-career dance artist and choreographer from Cheshire.
 Joseph recently graduated from Northern School of Contemporary Dance and has worked with Phoenix Dance Theatre, Jasmin Vardimon Company, Jamaal Burkmar, and FLOCK.
 His artistic direction is grounded in multidisciplinary inquiry, fusing disciplines to cultivate embodied exploration.
 This process functions as a meditative experience for himself that softens the sense of time and heightens awareness of sensation and internal rhythms.